 Can You Freeze Bananas?

 Yes, you can freeze bananas for up to 6 months.
 They work best frozen when peeled first and are ideal for smoothies, baking, and nice cream.
 The texture changes after thawing, so frozen bananas are not suitable for eating fresh.
-Other fruits that freeze well: berries, grapes, and avocado.
+Other fruits like frozen grapes also make great snacks.

 Key Takeaways